noahjkrueger/CrypTopo/README.md

 # CrypTopo
 Topology Mapper for Bitcoin Blockchain.
-This projects allows for a user to create a graphical representation of Bitcoin transactions from a certain Bitcoin wallet.
+This application allows for a user to create a graphical representation of Bitcoin transactions from a certain Bitcoin wallet.

 ## Requirements